DanyMint/IT_PUNC/README.md

 # IT_PUNC
-Repository of IT_PUNC website
+Repository of IT_PUNC website.
 IT_PUNC - it is lair of programmers where they can share information, experience and knowledge.

-Status: in development
+:Clockwise Gapped Circle Arrow: Status: in development

 ### To do:
 - **add link to this repository in website**